Laureckis/cordova-plugin-vuforia-background/README.md

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

 ## Supported Platforms
-Android (Minimum 4), iOS (Minimum 8)
+Android (Minimum 4) (iOS coming soon)

 ## Requirements
 > **NOTE:** You will require an Android or iOS device for development and testing.
-Cordova-Plugin-Vuforia requires hardware and software support that is not present in either the iOS or Android simulators.
+Cordova-Plugin-Vuforia-Background requires hardware and software support that is not present in either the iOS or Android simulators.

-Cordova-Plugin-Vuforia requires the following:
+Cordova-Plugin-Background-Vuforia requires the following:
 * [npm][npm]
 * [Cordova 6.*][cordova] - 6.* is required as of v2.1 of this plugin, it adds support for Android 6 (Marshmellow) and iOS 9.
   * If you haven't yet installed the Cordova CLI, grab the latest version by following [these steps][install-cordova].